 In 2018, the Commission entered into Memorandums of Understanding (MoU) with the City of Albany under which the Commission is required to fund annualized municipal support to the City through December 31, 2021.
-The 2020 and 2019 expense associated with the MoU, in the amount of approximately \$160,000 and \$157,000, respectively, is included in the statements of revenues and expenses.
+The expense associated with the MoU, in the amount of approximately \$160,000 for each of the years ending December 31, 2021 and 2020, is included in the statements of revenues and expenses.
 The expense for the municipal support for the remaining term of this agreement has not been determined, but is based on the assessed value of the Commission owned tax-exempt property as determined by the annual assessment roll of the City of Albany.